Toyota to build $1.6 billion U.S. plant with rival Mazda: source

 The White House declined to comment on the Toyota-Mazda joint venture.

-Reporting by David Shepardson in Washington, Joe White in Detroit and Arunima Banerjee in Bengaluru; Editing by Supriya Kurane and Tom Brown
+Reporting by David Shepardson in Washington, Joe White in Detroit, Naomi Tajitsu in Tokyo and Arunima Banerjee in Bengaluru; Editing by Tom Brown and Clara Ferreira Marques